 Being a former London Metropolitan University student Kelly Cooper has a great affinity to our students.
-She has extremely fond memories of her time as a student at London Met and aims to emulate this experience for all of our current students within the School of Social Professions.
+She has extremely fond memories of her time as a student at London Met and aims to emulate this experience for all of our current students within the School of Social Sciences and Professions.

 Kelly Marie Cooper